dmmoody/tmtg/README.md

 ### StoreEmployeeDataJob

 The `StoreEmployeeDataJob` class is responsible for storing the individual employee data in the database.
 Each job processes a single employee record.
 If the employee already exists in the database, it updates the existing record.
 If the employee does not exist, it creates a new record.

+## UI

+The application uses Bootstrap for the UI and HTMX for the dynamic content.
+The `app/views/employees/index.html.erb` file contains the main view for the application.
+It uses HTMX to fetch the employee data from the server and update the UI without a full page reload.